-Neraidospilios of Astraki is situated about 23 km from Heraklion, near the village Astraki.
-The cave is located near the majestic river of Astraki, where the gorge, ending in Karteros, starts.
+The cave Neraidospilios at Astraki is situated about 23 km from Heraklion, near the abandoned village Kato Astraki.
+The cave is located inside the majestic gorge of Astraki, draining the area of Thrapsano and ending in Karteros.
 Neraidospilios is a small two-storey cave.
 According to the archaeologist Paul Faure, it has been the temple of Athena Tritogenia, whose surname is derived from the ancient name of river Karteros, that is Triton (Tritogenia means “coming from Triton”).
 The cave is one of the springs of the aqueduct of Astraki, which still supplies Heraklion city with water, since the early 20th century.

 The legend of the lyre player and the Fairy